wikimedia/maps-spikes/tile_server_benchmark/report/report.md

 #### Findings

+- For reqular load (around twice the requests in current production)
+  - Tegola (backed by swift) and cassandra backends performed equally well
 - For very high load (saturated CPU) kartotherian backed by swift
   - introduced a lot of latency which led to timeouts from swift
   - in extreme cases because of lack of connection pooling kartotherian was running out of tcp sockets